wellington-oj/ebserver/README.md

     android/app/src/main/res/xml/network_security_config.xml include ebserver ip

 ## 3 Connecting Device
-    Enable usb debugging on the device
+    enable usb debugging on the device
-    Connect the device to the development machine via usb cable The following commands should be done in the terminal:
+    connect the device to the development machine via usb cable the following commands should be done in the terminal: adb tcpip 5555
-    Type 'adb tcpip 5555'
-    Type 'adb shell ip addr show wlan0' to find the ip address of the mobile device Type 'adb connect MOBILE_IP_ADDRESS'
+      adb shell ip addr show wlan0 -> to find the ip address of the mobile device adb connect MOBILE_IP_ADDRESS
-    Unconnect the usb cable.
+    unconnect the usb cable.

 ## 4 Starting Ebserver
-    in the terminal, go to ebserver/src and type 'node ebserver.js' on the device, start the desired application
+    in the terminal, go to ebserver/src and type 'node ebserver.js' on the device, start the application

 ## 5 Advanced Configuring Ebserver
-    go to ebserver/src/configurationsFolder and open defaultConfiguration.js
+    go to ebserver/src/configurationsFolder and open default.json
-    edit exampleConfig so it better reflects the experiments that are running update module.exports experiments to reflect the previous changes if desired, change the number of experiments to be run on "start_execution" and "end_execution" go back to the application source code and update it
+    change the default.json to better reflect the experiment being executed go back to the application source code and update it

+# UI Executions mode

+## 1 Configuring Applications
+    find the development machine ip address.

+## 2 Connecting Device
+    enable usb debugging on the device
+    connect the device to the development machine via usb cable the following commands should be done in the terminal: adb tcpip 5555
+      adb shell ip addr show wlan0 -> to find the ip address of the mobile device adb connect MOBILE_IP_ADDRESS
+    unconnect the usb cable.

+## 3 Starting Ebserver
+go to ebserver/src/testModule.js and change 'app_name' to the desired app in the terminal, go to ebserver/src and type 'node ebserver.js METHOD TEST_CLASS PACKAGE SUFIX' where TEST_CLASS it's the class to be executed, PACKAGE the full package name of that class, and METHOD the name of the method, and SUFIX is the sufix to be applied to the package name